Publications & Reports

 Journal Articles and Policy Briefs

-Title: Agricultural extension institutions in rural Cambodia: Unpacking extension agent-farmer relations
+Title: Agricultural extension institutions in rural Cambodia: Unpacking extension agent-farmer relations and interactions

 Authors: Thong Anh Tran, Brian Cook & Van Touch